 We all unbuckled our belts and I got out of the car and helped them out of their seats.
-I stayed back a minute and left the head lights on to shine some light on their path while I let them go.
+Not to mention, I stayed back a minute and left the head lights on to shine some light on their path while I let them go.
 All I could see was elbows and knees as they ran straight through the woods out of my sight.
-I’d be lying if I said I didn’t cry a little as I tightly clutched by little 6 pound nugget to my chest.
-I carefully turned off my headlights and car, climbed over the fallen tree and walked carefully through the darkness and woods until I could see the porch light.
+To tell the truth, I’d be lying if I said I didn’t cry a little as I tightly clutched by little 6 pound nugget to my chest.
+Next, I carefully turned off my headlights and car, climbed over the fallen tree and walked carefully through the darkness and woods until I could see the porch light.
 My porch light, proof..there’s always a light at the end of the tunnel!

 NO MATTER HOW DARK IT IS AROUND YOU, IF YOU JUST KEEP GOING YOU WILL FIND THAT THERE’S ALWAYS A LIGHT AT THE END OF THE TUNNEL!